Digital Twins: When the Factory Has a Software Replica

 └──→ ML models

-• Starting with 3D visualisation.
-It’s what “sells” best but the least useful.
-Without a predictive model behind, it’s just an expensive diorama.
+- Starting with 3D visualisation.
+It’s what “sells” best in demos but the least useful part.
+Without a predictive model behind it, it’s just an expensive diorama.

-• Data without governance.
-Sensors that change units, calibration that’s lost, inconsistent naming across lines.
-A digital twin amplifies data-quality problems — hides them temporarily, turns them into predictive errors later.
+- Data without governance.
+Sensors that change units, lost calibrations, inconsistent naming across lines.
+A digital twin amplifies data-quality problems.

-• Ignoring operators.
+- Ignoring operators.
 If the real system is run by operators with decades of experience, their knowledge must be in the model.
-A twin built solely from data without interviewing those who operate the plant remains incomplete.
+A twin built solely from data remains incomplete.

-• Unmaintained twins.
+- Unmaintained twins.
 The model is code and configuration.
-Without a dedicated team to maintain it, it drifts.
+Without a dedicated team, it drifts.
 In 12-18 months it’s outdated and stops being useful.

-Organisations where a digital twin is most likely to succeed:
+Organisations where a digital twin is most likely to succeed share these characteristics:

-• Already-established data culture — previous IoT projects worked and produced reliable data.
+- Already-established data culture — previous IoT projects produced reliable data.

-• Combined team of process engineering + software/data engineering.
-Without that interdisciplinarity, it fails.
+- Combined team of process engineering and software/data engineering.
+Without that interdisciplinarity, the project fails.

-• Clear high-level sponsorship — twin projects span multiple areas and need backing.
+- Clear executive-level sponsorship — twin projects cross multiple areas and need backing.

 Conclusion

 Digital twins are a powerful tool when applied to the right problems with sufficient data maturity.
-They’re neither a hollow trend nor a universal solution — they’re a serious investment that returns in specific cases.
-Before starting one, make sure the problem justifies it, the data allows it, and the team can maintain it.
+They’re neither a hollow trend nor a universal solution: they’re a serious investment that returns in specific cases.
+Before starting one, make sure the problem justifies it, the data allows it, and the team can maintain it long-term.